shahbazalamjobs/Web-Development-Practice/05-Nodejs/01-w3-school/Readme.md

 | Purpose       | Provides a set of related functionalities | Organizes and segments code | Provides common solutions | Makes external functionality available |
 | Examples      | npm packages, Python packages | JavaScript ES6 modules | lodash library, moment.js | Express.js, axios library |

+---

+/*

+<form>: This is an HTML element used to create a form on the page.
+Forms are used to gather user input
+and send it to the server for processing.

+action="/upload": The action attribute specifies the URL to which the form data will be sent when the user submits the form.
+In this case, it's set to "/upload", which means the data will be sent to the server's "/upload" endpoint.

+method="post": The method attribute specifies the HTTP method used to send the form data.
+In this case, it's set to "post", which means the data will be sent in the body of an HTTP POST request.

+enctype="multipart/form-data": The enctype attribute specifies how the form data should be encoded before sending it to the server.
+When dealing with file uploads, multipart/form-data is used to handle binary data like files.

+<input>: This is an HTML element used to create input fields within the form.
+In this case, the input type
+is set to "file", which allows the user to select a file from their local device.

+name="file": The name attribute specifies the name of the input field.
+This name is used to identify the field when the form is submitted to the server.
+<button>: This is an HTML element used to create a button within the form.

+type="submit": The type attribute specifies the type of button.
+In this case, it's a submit button, which, when clicked, will trigger the form submission.

+*/